 Invasive Plant Species: Buffelgrass

-Buffelgrass (Pennisetum ciliare, Cenchrus ciliaris), is the archenemy of the Sonoran Desert, the invasive grass most likely to cause significant damage to the native ecosystem.
+Buffelgrass (Pennisetum ciliare, Cenchrus ciliaris), is the archenemy of the Sonoran Desert-- the invasive grass most likely to cause significant damage to the native ecosystem.
 Buffelgrass is native to Africa, Asia, and the Middle East.
-This grass was intentionally brought to arid portions of the U.S. in the 1930s and was planted for cattle forage because of its drought tolerance.
+This grass was intentionally brought to arid portions of the U.S. beginning in the 1930s and was planted for cattle forage and erosion control because of its drought tolerance and high seed production.

 How did it get here?